Highlighter56/Assembly-Assembler/README.md

  - .word
  - .zero

+## Usage
+Compile:        gcc a1.c -o a1

+Run Programs:   ./a1 a1test.a

 ## Future Plans
 After I complete what is necessary for my course, I will expand the project, allowing for encoding of all assembly instructions that we cover in class.
 Potentially I will combine this with my interpreter project, allowing for assembly codes to be run with only one command.